moco-learn-git/few-bricklaying/README.md

 - Clone the project
 - Make a change to the project
 - Merge changes from upstream
-- Commit and Push to your fork
+- Commit and push to your fork
-- Create a Pull Request
+- Create a pull request